flutter/website/src/docs/deployment/android.md

 By default, Flutter does not obfuscate or minify the Android host.
-If you intend to use third-party Java or Android libraries, you may want to reduce the size of the APK or protect that code from reverse engineering.
+If you intend to use third-party Java or Android libraries, you might want to reduce the size of the APK or protect that code from reverse engineering.

 For information on obfuscating Dart code, see [Obfuscating Dart